artica/website/_posts/blog/2012-11-21-sega-rally-championship-codebits-vi.markdown

 <a title="Sega Rally Championship by guibot, on Flickr" href="http://www.flickr.com/photos/guibot/8203460979/"><img class="postimage" alt="Sega Rally Championship" src="/assets/images/2012-11-21-sega-rally-championship-codebits-vi-16.jpg"/></a>

-As a final note, we want to give a big thanks to all SAPO and PT Team for making this event a reality, Mauricio Martins and Adriano Couto from <a href="http://altlab.org">AltLab</a> for helping us with the CRT's, <a href="http://franciscodias.net">Francisco Dias</a> gave a major help with his hacking skills, João Ribeiro for being a true Artica member, <a href="http://inmotion.pt">Filipe Valpereiro</a> for all the hardcore geeky support, he was the guy who told us how to remove the steering wheel lag caused by the xbee buffer..
+As a final note, we want to give a big thanks to all SAPO and PT Team for making this event a reality, Mauricio Martins and Adriano Couto from <a href="http://altlab.org">AltLab</a> for helping us with the CRT's, <a href="http://franciscodias.net">Francisco Dias</a> gave a major help with his hacking skills, João Ribeiro for being a true Artica member, <a href="http://inmotion.pt">Filipe Valpereiro</a> for all the hardcore geeky support, he was the guy who told us how to remove the steering wheel lag caused by the xbee buffer...
 And finally thank you <a href="http://arrifana.org/blog/">Celso</a> for believing in us!!!

 <div class="video-container"><iframe src="http://www.youtube.com/embed/g0JQ2x5ZVJE" frameborder="0" allowfullscreen></iframe></div>